John-Dig/places/README.md

 Code: Places()
 Expected Output:

-##
-.4 Test: enter more objects: notes, time of year
+.4 Test: enter more objects: notes, time of year, add SideLocation as a sub category of Place
 Code:
 Expected Output: